storacha/RFC/rfc/github-org-migration.md

     - It SHOULD NOT be archived.
     - It SHOULD NOT be migrated.
 - [ ] [carpark-backfill](https://github.com/web3-storage/carpark-backfill)
-    - [ ] check with @vascosantos10 if it can be archived.
+    - It SHOULD be archived.
+    - It SHOULD NOT be migrated.
 - [ ] [ipni](https://github.com/web3-storage/ipni)
     - To talk to IPNI.
     - It SHOULD NOT be archived.